rapid7/insightconnect-plugins/plugins/basename/help.md

 # Version History

+* 1.1.3 - Initial updates for fedramp compliance | Updated SDK to the latest version
 * 1.1.2 - Added `__init__.py` file to `unit_test` folder | Refreshed with new Tooling
 * 1.1.1 - Update SDK to version 5
 * 1.1.0 - Add missing `title` in action Basename | Use input and output constants | Add example input and output | Changed `Exception` to `PluginException` | Added "f" strings